 Each applicant must go through a thorough screening and application process.
 Once chosen to receive a dog, the applicant is matched with the appropriate dog based on lifestyle, living situation and personality.

-The majority of the dogs we choose from the shelters are between 10 months and 3 years of age.
+The majority of the dogs begin training between 14 months and 3 years of age.

 Generally, the dogs are in training from 4-6 months.

 The basic things we look for are confidence and friendliness.
 These traits are important for training and critical for a dog which may accompany our clients into public places.
 We use dogs of all sizes and look for dogs that are motivated by toys and treats.